mvolkmann/blog/src/python/jupyter.md

 To toggle the display of line numbers inside cells, select View ...
 Show Line Numbers.
+Typically the number of lines in each cell is small enough that line numbers are not helpful.

 The number in square brackets to the left of a cell indicates to the order in which the cell was executed relative to the other code cells.
-The number will be preceded by "\*" while the code is running.
+The number will be preceded by an asterisk while the code is running.
 This will only be visible for long running code.
 While it is running, the kernel is locked and no other cells can run.
 To stop execution of a long-running cell, generate a KeyboardInterrupt